GoogleCloudPlatform/terraform-google-cloud-functions/docs/secure-cloud-function-on-foundation-3-0-0.md

 For the Terraform Example Foundation deploy, we will use the `terraform-google-modules/org-policy/google` [module](https://registry.terraform.io/modules/terraform-google-modules/org-policy/google/latest) instead of the specific Secure Cloud Function Security [module](https://github.com/GoogleCloudPlatform/terraform-google-cloud-functions/tree/main/modules/secure-cloud-function-security) because the Secure Cloud Function Security module also creates KMS resources.

-To apply these Organization Policies in Parent Level (Organization or Folder level), add the code below in the `1-org` step.
+To apply these Organization Policies in Parent Level (Organization or Folder level), add the code below in the `gcp-org` repository.

 **Note:** You can also apply these Organization Policies to the folder `production` or directly to the projects that will be created for the Secure Cloud Function.
 If you want to apply to the Secure Cloud Function projects, this step must be applied after step [4-projects: Create Serverless project, security project, and additional harness in the production environment](#4-projects-create-serverless-project-security-project-and-additional-harness-in-the-production-environment).
 See the [org-policy module](https://github.com/terraform-google-modules/terraform-google-org-policy/tree/master#variables) documentation on how to apply the policies to projects.

-1. Add Organization Policies related to Secure Cloud Function at `1-org/envs/shared/org_policy.tf`
+1. Add Organization Policies related to Secure Cloud Function at `gcp-org/envs/shared/org_policy.tf`

     1. Boolean policy: Add policy `"cloudfunctions.requireVPCConnector"` to the [boolean_type_organization_policies](https://github.com/terraform-google-modules/terraform-example-foundation/blob/v3.0.0/1-org/envs/shared/org_policy.tf#LL27C1-L43C5) list: